 Casting a vote for the city council and mayors office is a great way to honor the ideals of Canadian Democracy.

-When the ballots are cast and votes are counted the city of Brantford will have a new city council, and Brantford constituents will have a new crop of constitutional representatives.
+When the ballots are cast and votes have been counted the city of Brantford will have a new city council, and Brantford constituents will have a new crop of quasi-constitutional representatives.

-In a ceremony to officially appoint the new council, each member will swear an Oath of Allegiance, sign a Oath of Office, the Athenian and Hippocratic Oath, these are very serious personal and professional guarantees.
-These guarantees to do no harm are backed by an insurance as a form of public hazard bond.
+In a ceremony to officially appoint the new council, each member will swear an Oath of Allegiance, sign an Oath of Office, the Athenian or Hippocratic Oath, these are very serious personal and professional guarantees.
+These guarantees to do no harm are backed by a fidelity bond.

 To prevent abuse of office, the rights and obligations of the public Office must be easy to understand and made available upon demand.